niknah/ComfyUI-Hunyuan-3D-2/README.md

 cd ComfyUI-Hunyuan-3D-2
 git submodule update --init   # You need to get the submodules if you install from git
 ```

+### Other models...

+* Right click on the node, click "convert input to widget", "model".
+* connect a string node to the "model" input.
+* Put in the string node the ID of the model on hugging face.  ie. tencent/Hunyuan3D-2

+* The big model files are downloaded into `~/.cache/huggingface/hub`

 ![Screenshot, workflow is in the examples/ folder](assets/workflow_screenshot.png)